the-codingschool/TRAIN-datasets/heart/readme.md

 22. F21: 0,1 (the partial diagnosis 21, binary)
 23. F22: 0,1 (the partial diagnosis 22, binary)

+ML Algorithms:
-This dataset has been already split into testing and training data.
+1. Classification: This dataset has been already split into testing and training data.
 You will need to upload both.
 Training has 80 instances and the testing has 187 instances.
-This data is good for classification.

 You can use the following code to load the data into google colaboratory:

 ```